tsolakisgeo/DHAW2023/_syllabus/5-python_csv.md

 ## Reading
+- Downey, A. B. (2015) _Think Python.
+How to Think Like a Computer Scientist_ (available [here](https://www.greenteapress.com/thinkpython/thinkpython.html)), ch.
+9, 13, and 14.
 - Flanders, J., Jannidis, F. (2008) “Data Modeling,” in S. Schreibman, R. Siemens and J. Unsworth (eds.) _A New Companion to Digital Humanities_ (Blackwell Companions to Literature and Culture, 1), Chichester: Wiley-Blackwell <https://onlinelibrary.wiley.com/doi/10.1002/9781118680605.ch16>.